Planned Parenthood Southwest Ohio Region

 Any amendment we make to your health information will be disclosed to those with whom we disclose information as previously specified.

 Right to an Accounting of Disclosures: You have the right to request a list (accounting) of any disclosures of your health information we have made, except for uses and disclosures for treatment, payment, and health care operations, as previously described.

 To request this list of disclosures, you must submit your request on a form that we will provide to you.
-Your request must state a time period that may not be longer than six years and may not include dates before April 14, 2003 (the compliance date of the Privacy Regulation).
+Your request must state a time period that may not be longer than six years from the date of the request.
 The first list of disclosures you request within a 12-month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.
 We will mail you a list of disclosures in paper form within 30 days of your request, or notify you if we are unable to supply the list within that time period and by what date we can supply the list; but this date should not exceed a total of 60 days from the date you made the request.